Cumulocity is designed to accommodate arbitrary vertical IoT applications in addition to its generic functionality.

 - Backend applications

 Microservices are deployed as docker images to Cumulocity, and follow specific conventions.
-They typically provide one REST API, which is available under /service/
+They typically provide one REST API, which is available under /service/<microservice-name>.
+They typically access Cumulocity using the documented REST API.

 When developing a Cumulocity microservice, a developer is not restricted to any programming language.
 However, a microservice must serve as a HTTP server working on port 80 and must be encapsulated in a docker image.